s100yanov/employee-model/README.md

 # Employee Model
 ----------------
-## Model, representing an employee of corporation, including some basic properties and bahaviors.
+## Model, representing an employee of corporation, including some basic properties and behaviors.
 The model consists of Interface, parent Class, child Class, three helper Classes.

-- CompanyStaff - Intefrace
+- CompanyStaff - Interface
 - Employee - Parent Class, the main module
 - Expert - Child Class, adds some extra details and functionality
 - AssetsAllocator - helper Class of Employee